 Our transactions sometimes involve multiple elements (i.e., products and services).
 Revenue under multiple element arrangements is recognized in accordance with FASB ASC 605-25 Multiple-Element Arrangements ("ASC 605").
 When vendor specific objective evidence or third party evidence of selling price for deliverables in an arrangement cannot be determined, the Company develops a best estimate of the selling price to separate deliverables and allocates arrangement consideration using the relative selling price method.
-Additionally, this guidance eliminates the residual method of allocation.
-If an arrangement includes undelivered elements that are not essential to the functionality of the delivered elements, we defer the fair value of the undelivered element is sold separately.
-If there is not sufficient evidence of the fair value of the undelivered elements and the total consideration received is deferred until delivery of those elements for which objective and reliable evidence of the fair value is not available.
+If an arrangement includes undelivered elements that are not essential to the functionality of the delivered elements, we defer the fair value of the undelivered elements based on the estimated selling price of the total arrangement.
+Fair value is determined based upon the price charged when the element is sold separately.
+If there is not sufficient evidence of the fair value of the undelivered elements, no revenue is allocated to the delivered elements and the total consideration received is deferred until delivery of those elements for which objective and reliable evidence of the fair value is not available.
 We provide certain customers with extended service contracts with revenue recognized ratably over the life of the contract.